Skip to content

 geom_sf(data = p_rf, aes(fill = prediction)) +

-scale_fill_viridis_c(name = "Habitat \nsuitability",option = "B", direction = -1)
+scale_fill_viridis_c(name = "Habitat \nsuitability", option = "B", direction = -1)

-Finallly, we interpret the model to understand which predictors are most influential and how they affect predictions.
+We interpret the model to understand which predictors are most influential and how they affect predictions.
+First, we extract the fitted random forest model.

 rf_fitted <- several$models$random_forest$final_model